 - API/Integration ready

 - Content distribution to share knowledge with your team

 Firstly, Forms On Fire is a cloud-based data collection tool built to digitize forms.
-Moreover, this is one of the simplest capturing data processes in the market and helps you streamline your workflow and data collection process.
-This platform has introduced an easy yet effective way to acquire essential data and analyze them further.
+Moreover, this is one of the simplest data processes on the market and helps you streamline your workflow and data collection process.
+This platform has introduced an easy yet effective way to acquire essential data and analyze it further.

 In addition, in order to make data collection simpler, it supports many powerful features like exquisite form design, great analytics, and many more.
 Also, you’ll get 750+ third-party integrations that can send or receive data efficiently between systems such as Microsoft, Google, Amazon, Zapier, Dropbox, a Custom API, etc.

 A few amazing features of Forms on Fire are-